stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 ## More Code Actions

-There are other shortcuts for generating part of your code available, two of which I'll explain here.
+There are other shortcuts available for generating part of your code, two of which I'll explain here.

 First, it is possible to add a new case block by entering `<LocalLeader>mc` in normal mode when on a metavariable.